Community Steps Up to Help Keep Burlingame Candy Shop in Business

 Lambright started volunteering, lifting heavy boxes and that’s when he realized he needed to do more, if this beloved candy store was going to stay open.

-“Irene was in need of some serious help and I came up with the idea, what if we put together a rescue box?”
+“Irene was in need of some serious help and I came up with the idea, I said, you know 'what if we put together a rescue box?'”
 Lambright said.

 Since Mar.
-30, a team of volunteers have put together and sold nearly 800 of these boxes both in stores and through a newly created website.
+30, a team of volunteers have put together and sold nearly 800 of the boxes both in stores and through a newly created website.

 Volunteers like Susi Wong, a retired chocolatier, who saw a Facebook post about the situation and immediately picked up the phone.